rdeodoo/odoo-toolbox/code-playbook/README.md

 ```
 For instance, `rating` is already part of `portal_rating` which is part of
 `website_sale`, which is part of `website_sale_renting`.

+### Manifest version bump

+You need to bump the version whenever one of your PR/commit(s) change is
+modifying the database (structure or values).

+This is required for Odoo.sh to automatically update your module and apply your
+changes in DB.\
+If you don't bump it, a manual module update will be required.
+This is always
+bad because you will need to do that twice: once on the staging when your dev
+branch is merged and once on the production when it is sync'd with the staging.

+Here is a non-exhaustive list of changes that require a module update:
+TODO

 ### Alphabetical Ordering